Conrad K. Cyr: Appeals court service

 On August 4, 1989, President George H. W. Bush nominated Cyr to serve on the First Circuit, in the seat vacated when Frank M. Coffin assumed senior status.
 Cyr was confirmed by the Senate on October 24, 1989 and received his commission on November 20, 1989.
 Cyr assumed senior status on January 31, 1997 and continued to hear cases for several years afterwards.
 He was succeeded by fellow Maine resident Kermit Lipez.

 Death

 Cyr died on July 28, 2016, at the age of 84.
+He was remembered by Chief Judge Jeffrey R. Howard as "a wonderful friend.
+His dedication to justice and to his country has left an indelible mark on the legal system and on this nation".
 He is interred in Saint Louis Cemetery in his hometown of Limestone, Maine, alongside his parents, Louis and Kathleen, and sister, Marilyn, who preceded him in death by ten months.